Electricity (Captain Beefheart song) explained

 Next Year:1982

-"Electricity" is a song by Captain Beefheart and his Magic Band on the 1967 album Safe as Milk.
-Beefheart claimed the label he and his band were signed to, A&M Records, dropped them after co-owner Jerry Moss heard the song and declared it "too negative"[2] for his teenage daughter to listen to.
-Beefheart's vocals, while recording the final version for the album, shattered the microphone.[3]
+"Electricity" is a song by Captain Beefheart and his Magic Band, from their 1967 debut album Safe as Milk.
+Beefheart claimed that A&M Records dropped the band after co-owner Jerry Moss heard the song and declared it "too negative"[2] for his teenage daughter to listen to; Safe as Milk would ultimately be released by Buddah Records.
+Beefheart's vocal performance shattered the microphone recording him.[3]
 [4]

 Critical reception

-Critics have said the song foreshadows many of Beefheart's later efforts with its praised distorted vocals.
-Guitarist Doug Moon described the song as "hinting of things to come."
+Critics have said the song foreshadows many of Beefheart's later efforts and praised the song's distorted vocals.
+Magic Band member Guitarist Doug Moon described the song as "hinting of things to come."
 Critics also described the theremin in the song as a "ghostly theremin in the most disconcerting way."[5]
 In the book Riot on Sunset Strip: Rock 'n' Roll's Last Stand in Hollywood, "Electricity" is said to be "a very unconventional blues song".[6]

 History

-While playing "Electricity" in a warm-up performance for the Monterey Pop Festival at the Fantasy Fair and Magic Mountain Music Festival at Mount Tamalpais in 1967, Beefheart stopped the song, straightened his tie, and walked off the stage, landing face-first in the grass.
+While playing "Electricity" at the Fantasy Fair and Magic Mountain Music Festival at Mount Tamalpais in 1967, in a warm-up performance for the Monterey International Pop Festival, Captain Beefheart abruptly stopped the song, straightened his tie, and walked off the stage, landing face-first in the grass.
 He later claimed that he saw a girl in the audience turn into a goldfish.
-This caused guitarist Ry Cooder to immediately quit the Magic Band because he couldn't deal with Beefheart's unpredictability.[7]
-Cooder's departure brought about the cancellation of the scheduled appearance at the Monterey Pop Festival, thereby frustrating Beefheart's chances of any future commercial success.
+This incident caused guitarist Ry Cooder, frustrated with Beefheart's erratic behavior, to immediately quit the Magic Band; Cooder's departure brought about the cancellation of their scheduled appearance at Monterey Pop.[7]

 Covers

-American noise rock/post-hardcore band Racebannon cover the song on one of their 2002 albums, In the Grips of the Light.
+American post-hardcore band Racebannon covered the song on their 2002 album In the Grips of the Light.

 References